netelder/tweet_later/README.md

 ```

 To communicate the status with the front-end javascript, a field in the Tweet database is set to 'failed'
 to indicate that this post was rejected with a '403' error from Twitter.
+Not, but without an explicit
+"duplicate" error message from Twitter, about the best we can do.

 Additional `rescue` statements can be used to handle other Twitter errors.

+### Scheduled Tweets

+Sidekiq provides 'perform_in' and 'perform_at' methods to allow jobs to be scheduled for the future.
+A
+simple extention to the UI allows the user to specify a future date/time for the post to occur.
+Using
+the Chronic gem allows a wide variety of time specifications (including strings like 'next tuesday'), making the UI
+that much more friendly.

 One of the challenges with Sidekiq is that it considers its worker queues immutable.
 There are no
 direct methods to select/modify a particular job.
 One must iterate through a queue, and